iSCSI LUN Recovery

 What is the EP_DAT_00000 file inside @iSCSI?

 EP_DAT_00000 is the data payload of a Synology Advanced iSCSI LUN.
-It is a sparse file on the Btrfs or ext4 host volume.
-The name prefix EP stands for Extent Pool, and the numeric suffix increments for additional LUNs.
-A typical Advanced LUN directory contains several files:
+It is a sparse file on the Btrfs or ext4 host volume, and the numeric suffix increments for additional LUNs.
+Alongside it, a typical Advanced LUN directory holds several internal container and index files that the iSCSI manager uses to track the LUN and its snapshots:

-The translation table mapping logical block addresses of the iSCSI LUN to byte offsets inside the sparse file.
+- An index file the LUN uses to map its logical block addresses to byte offsets inside the sparse data file.

-Read-Only delta tracking used by Synology's snapshot engine to manage LUN clone dependencies.
+- A snapshot tracking file the snapshot engine uses to manage LUN clone dependencies.

-A buffer file used by the iSCSI manager for transactional writes and snapshot consistency.
+- A buffer file the iSCSI manager uses for transactional writes and snapshot consistency.

-If EP_TBL is corrupted, the LUN's logical-to-physical mapping is lost.
+If the index file that maps the LUN's logical blocks to byte offsets is corrupted, the LUN's logical-to-physical mapping is lost.
 Recovery requires Btrfs forensic tools to locate the older inode or extent records that describe the sparse file's block layout before the crash.

 How are QNAP Block-Based and File-Based LUNs different?